herzogdemeuron/RevitGuide/README.md

 # Revit Guide 🦮

-Revit Guide serves as an integrated web browser for team collaboration within Revit, allowing access to a variety of external content right from the application.
-Think of it as your guidebook and so much more!
+Revit Guide serves as an integrated content browser for team collaboration within Revit, allowing access to a variety of external content right from the application.
+Think of it as your revit guidebook and so much more!

-# Key Features
+## Key Features

 ### **🖥️ Multi-tab Interface**
 *Open and view different content sources side by side.*